RosettaCommons/documentation/internal_documentation/how-to-write-documentation.md

 slow when there are too many pages in the wiki) the demos wiki is actually a whole different website than the documentation wiki.
 So you have to use external links to link between the two wikis.

+If your application is run through a python script, that script should also be briefly described in the appropriate section of the [[Tools]] page and linked to the main application page.

 A template page for application documentation can be found [[here|application-docs-template]].